Massive Nonplanar Two-Loop Maximal Unitarity

 In these equations, $h$ is a cubic polynomial,

 The variables $\mu$ and $\tau$ as functions of $\chi$, $s_{12}$ and $m_4$ are

-Actually, we do not explicitly need the doubled propagator hepta-cuts for $\mc S_5,\dots,\mc S_8$ as the Jacobian poles are located on the intersections between the on-shell branches and no further poles are generated \cite{Sogaard:2014ila}.
+Actually, we do not explicitly need the doubled propagator hepta-cuts for $\tS_5,\dots,\tS_8$ as the Jacobian poles are located on the intersections between the on-shell branches and no further poles are generated \cite{Sogaard:2014ila}.
 Given these hepta-cut integrals, it is easy to reproduce the residue relations.

 It is convenient to strip off the overall factor $\gamma_\star = (16\chi s_{12}^3)^{-1}$ from all hepta-cuts as we will do now.
 The residues computed by the doubled propagator scalar integral at the singular point locus \eqref{ONEMASSRESIDUELOCUS} thus read

 for $r_1$, $r_2$ and $r_3$ given by

 This information allows us to derive the desired coefficients by applying the relevant projectors \eqref{M4PROJECTORS}.
 The result is as follows,

 which is consistent with the $D = 4$ limit of the following IBP relation in $D = 4-2\epsilon$ dimensions generated by {\tt FIRE} \cite{Smirnov:2013dia},